-With documentary-like detail, this film traces the progress of three young recruits at an RAF training college in Lincolnshire.
+With documentary-like detail, this film traces the progress of three young peacetime recruits at the Royal Air Force College at Cranwell in Lincolnshire.

-High Flight was filmed and released in Technicolor in Britain but only released in black and white in the US.
+High Flight was filmed (with the cooperation of the Air Ministry) by Warwick Films and released in Technicolor in Britain but only released in black and white in the US.

 Wing Commander Rudge